-Although mangosteen is native to Indonesia, it is widely grown in many other Asian countries, including Vietnam, Thailand, and the Philippines.
+Although mangosteen is native to Indonesia, it is also a widely-grown fruit in China, Vietnam, Thailand, and the Philippines.
 This tropical fruit is small and round, with a thick, dark red husk.
 Inside it, there are numerous white pods rounded in the shape of a fruit.

 Known as the food of the Gods, mangosteen supplies eaters with many essential nutrients.
 Specifically, mangosteen contains a star component: Xanthones.
 Along with vitamin C, they help fortify your immune system and prevent skin diseases.

 There are two measures you can use to prepare a dish of mangosteens:

 - The first way: Hold the fruit tightly on its side and use a knife to cut all around the fruit, then gently pry the outer skin off and enjoy the flesh.
 Remember to cut shallowly into the fruit so that the natural latex does not get to the flesh inside and turn it bitter!